jonstacks/ilo/README.md

 1. Writing an iLO test server in go.
 This will allow me to write more go code, and to have something that will behave like an iLO server.
-2. Verify that the existing CLI works against this test server by spinning up several VMs and having them run these test servers.
+2. Verify that the existing CLI works against this test server by spinning up several containers and having them run these test servers.
 3. Write the new `ilo` package and `ilo-sweep` command in go.

 ### Test Server

 Since I no longer have access to a Server with ILO.
 This project contains a test server.
-This test server allows us to test the `ilo-sweep` command by running the test server on multiple VMS.
+This test server allows us to test the `ilo-sweep` command by running the test server on multiple docker containers.
 This server will also listen on port 17988 so we can test if that port is open from a port sweeping capability.
 A docker-compose.yml has also been included so that we can easily spin up 3 test boxes with:

 ```sh
 docker-compose up -d